kriskowal/kriskowal.com/content/naming-things.md

 In general, you are probably using a library or language that has established its own precedent.
 In Python, it is `len`.
-In Math, it is “cardinality”, which fails every naming rule I mention and some that I have not.
+In Math, it is “cardinality”, which fails most naming rules I mention and some that I have not.
 Mercifully, in Golang, the conventional name is `Size`.
 In the spirit of using a naming system that is coherent and free of synonyms,